Watercolour painting in Largs & the Isle of Cumbrae

 Total spots available on course: 15

-This course is open to: students of all skill/experience levels—from beginners to oil painting to those with atelier training.
+This course is open to: students of all skill/experience levels—from beginners to watercolour painting to those with previous training.

 In this 5 day course students will learn the art and technique of watercolour painting en pleinair—painting the landscape from life, outside—in the picturesque, seaside town of Largs on Scotland’s west coast.

-Join guest instructor, Jason Michael Bentley, for this special course exploring water colour painting technique in the seaside town of Largs and the nearby Isle of Cumbrae.
+Join guest instructor and graduate of The Glasgow Academy of Fine Art, Jason Michael Bentley, for a special course exploring watercolour painting technique in the seaside town of Largs and the nearby Isle of Cumbrae.
 Jason will guide you through every step of his watercolour process, from how to organise your outdoor painting set-up to how to mix colours and build up a realistic water colour painting in layers.
 He will cover both wet-into-wet and wet on dry techniques for applying watercolour.
 Inspiration will be drawn from studying works by some of the old watercolour masters such as Winslow Homer, and J. M. W. Turner.

 In this 5-day course Jason will take you to vistas with distant rolling hills and islands, soft horizons, and serene stretches of water.
 Locations will include the stunning views of the Firth of Clyde as seen from Largs’ promenade and the picturesque Isle of Cumbrae, just a 15 minute ferry ride from Largs.
 On this course you will learn how to scout for painting locations, and what to consider in selecting both a stunning view and a practical location to paint from.
 Jason will discuss colour theory, composition, proportion/drawing, and how to handle with the ethereal, ever-changing light effects so characteristic of the west coast of Scotland.